tequdev/evernode-docs/docs/source/hosts/evernode-host.md

 You can use a physical or virtual (VPS) Linux server as your Evernode host. **[WSL](https://docs.microsoft.com/en-us/windows/wsl/about) or [Containers](https://linuxcontainers.org/) are not supported**.
 It's recommended that you use a server that DOES NOT contain other workloads important to you.
 It's best if you can provision a fresh server from a cloud provider that you can dedicate to Evernode.

+### IPv4 requirement

+You are required to have IPv4 support in your VPS to install Evernode because all the HotPocket incoming connections are made through IPv4.

+But it's optional to have IPv6 support.
+Having IPv6 support lets you to allow IPv6 outgoing connections to the clusters hosted on your Host.

+Creating dApp on an IPv6-only instance would limit the contracts from connecting to the majority of IPv4 peers, which makes the host unreliable.
+Due to this nature if you support only IPv6 this would cause your reputation scores to sit at a lower value or even can be '0' due to the inability to reach your peers.

+If you don't have IPv4 support in your Host please follow [this guild](./configuration.md#enabling-ipv4-support) to set up IPv4.

 ### Domain name

 You must possess a domain name (eg. `myhost.myhosting.com`) which is used to reach your host.
 This is required for proper SSL support for communicating with smart contracts hosted in your host.
 Evernode uses [Let's Encrypt](https://letsencrypt.org/) for automatic free SSL setup for your domain name.
 Domain names that map to multiple IP addresses (round-robin DNS) should not be used.